jup-ag/space-station/docs/2-apis/2-payments-api.md

 - `otherAmountThreshold` is the maximum in amount, the quote above with the slippage tolerance.

 :::info
-Currently, only Orca Whirlpool, Raydium CPAMM, and Raydium CLAMM support ExactOut mode.
-All tokens may not be available in this mode.
+Currently, only Orca Whirlpool and Raydium CLAMM support ExactOut mode.
+All token pairs may not be available in this mode.
 :::

-Then Bob creates the transaction with the `/swap` endpoint, and adds a 5 USDC token transfer from Alice to his payment wallet using the `destinationWallet` argument, which Alice will verify, sign and send.
+Then Bob creates the transaction with the `/swap` endpoint, and adds a 5 USDC token transfer from Alice to his payment wallet using the `destinationTokenAccount` argument, which Alice will verify, sign and send.

 :::info
-In the example bellow, we assume the associated token account exists on `destinationWallet`.
+In the example bellow, we assume the associated token account exists on `destinationTokenAccount`.
 :::

 ```js